Register a death

 Correcting a death registration

-If you notice a mistake after the death has been registered, you can apply to have it corrected.
+If you find a mistake, you can apply to have it corrected.

-• £12.50 per copy of the corrected certificate (if you choose to buy one)
+£12.50 for each corrected certificate (if you want one)

 Ordering death certificates